On the Stochastic-Quantum Correspondence: A unification of classical and quantum mechanics

 Now we can expand again the RHS around the value $R_0\coloneq \langle R_{CM}\rangle$:

-Taking the expectation value, the linear term vanishes.
-Because of the short-range interaction, in the limit for larger $N$, the second-order term also vanishes and because of Proposition 2, the rest do as well.
+Taking the expectation value, the linear term identically vanishes.
+Because there's a cohesive force (Definition \ref{Cohesive}), in the limit for larger $N$, the second-order term also vanishes, and because of Proposition \ref{proposition}, the rest do as well.
 Therefore, we have:

-Lastly, summing over $j$\footnote{Technically, we should have waited to do the limit for $N\to\infty$ until this point, but we would have gotten the same result}:
+Lastly, summing over $j$\footnote{Technically, we should have waited to do the limit for $N\to\infty$ until this point, but we would have gotten the same result.}:

 \end{proof} With this, we see that if a macroscopic system consisting of many particles evolves stochastically, and the attractive interaction between them is strong enough, the system will behave as a single unit.
-In particular, the expectation values will behave as classical variables of the entity, since, as explained in the proof of the previous theorem, the covariance and higher central moments of the center of mass coordinate vanish for the limit of greater number of particles. \\\\ This is essentially the "classical limit" as explained in traditional, textbook quantum mechanics.
+In particular, the expectation values will behave as classical variables of the entity, since, as explained in the proof of the previous theorem, the covariance and higher central moments of the centre of mass coordinate vanish in the limit of a greater number of particles. \\\\ This is essentially the ``classical limit'' as explained in traditional, textbook quantum mechanics.
 However, here the difference lies in that, as described throughout this section, the stochastic approach assumes systems always have definite configurations, even for quantum-mechanical particles, making the use of the Ehrenfest equation to recover classical, deterministic dynamics truly satisfactory.